hajimetwi3/post-engineering/README.md

 A distinctive feature of Post Engineering is that it serves as a defensive form of prompt injection that pre-injects a set of bias-control guidelines into SNS posts or websites.
 When applied to SNS posts, it functions as User-Side Bias Guardrails; when applied at the server or site level, it becomes Server-Side Bias Guardrails.

+Notably, the effectiveness of Post Engineering for AI tends to depend less on the specific input position at which context is injected, and more on whether benevolent and neutral guidance is continuously present through inference.

 ---

 ### 1.1. 関連技術 : Related Techniques